Chasing1020/Chasing1020.github.io/post/about-computer-science/index.md

 2. [A Guide for newbies in Cyberspace Security](https://luminolt.cn/post/a-guide-for-newbies-in-cs/)

 Thank you for reading here, after you have finished your blog, you can comment on this post below to contact me to add your link.
 Anyway, you are free to ask any questions about this post.
 If there is anything inappropriate, please comment/contact me and I will change it as soon as possible.
-You can find the old version of this post in the [commit](https://github.com/Chasing1020/Chasing1020.github.io/blob/bd2c334e7f4c537bf2cca8e54df1a3d11ea7311a/post/about-computer-science/index.html).